 All copayment and coinsurance costs shown in this chart are after your deductible has been met, if a deductible applies.
-4

-Common Services You May What You Will Pay Medical Event Need Contract Provider (You will pay the least) Non-Contract Provider (You will pay the most) Limitations, Exceptions, & Other Important Information Primary care visit to treat an injury or illness 20% coinsurance 40% coinsurance Services from Non-Contract providers not registered with CMS are limited to \$100/appointment.
+Common Services You May What You Will Pay Medical Event Need Contract Provider (You will pay the least) Non-Contract Provider (You will pay the most) Limitations, Exceptions, & Other Important Information Primary care visit to treat an injury or illness 20% coinsurance 40% coinsurance Services from Non-Contract providers not registered with CMS are limited to \$200/appointment.
 Plan pays 100% for physician online visits with a Contract provider.
-Specialist visit 20% coinsurance 40% coinsurance Services from Non-Contract providers not registered with CMS are limited to \$100/appointment.
+Specialist visit 20% coinsurance 40% coinsurance Services from Non-Contract providers not registered with CMS are limited to \$200/appointment.
 If you visit a health care provider's office or clinic Preventive care/screening/ Immunization 20% coinsurance 40% coinsurance For adults and children, benefits are limited to one routine physical exam in any 12-month period.
 For Employee and Spouse only, benefits include one routine Ob-Gyn examination within a 12-month period in addition to the routine physical.
 Coverage includes any x-rays and laboratory tests provided in connection with the physical examination, including a pap smear.
+No charge for COVID-19 vaccine and deductible does not apply from a Contract Provider.
+No coverage from a Non-Contract provider.
 You may have to pay for services that aren't preventive.
 Ask your provider if the services needed are preventive.
 Then check what your plan will pay for.
-Services from Non-Contract providers not registered with CMS are limited to \$100/appointment.
-Diagnostic test (x- ray, blood work) 20% coinsurance 40% coinsurance Professional/physician charges may be billed separately (Services from Non-Contract providers not registered with If you have a test Imaging (CT/PET scans, MRIs) 20% coinsurance 40% coinsurance CMS are limited to \$100/appointment).
+Services from Non-Contract providers not registered with CMS are limited to \$200/appointment.
+If you have a test Diagnostic test (x-ray, blood work) 20% coinsurance 40% coinsurance Professional/physician charges may be billed separately (Services from Non-Contract providers not registered with Imaging (CT/PET scans, MRIs) 20% coinsurance 40% coinsurance CMS are limited to \$200/appointment).
 Precertification is required for CT/CTA, MRI, Nuclear Cardiology, Pet Scans and Echocardiography.

-For more information about limitations and exceptions, see the plan or policy document at www.carpenterfunds.com.
+^{} For more information about limitations and exceptions, see the $\underline{\text{Plan}}$ or policy document at $\underline{\text{www.carpenterfunds.com}}$.